Last Updated: January 15, 2023

 The EVGA GT 1030 SC Single Slot Graphics Card is an example of a modern single slot GPU on the market, and with this particular GPU it actually has "single slot" in its actual model name.
 But most cards won't, and so to find out the slot type of a card you'll need to have a look around the product listing, or better yet check the manufacturer's website for the official specs and it should be listed there.
 Also keep in mind the spec could be listed differently from card to card so look for a spec called slots/width/height/thickness (it can technically be referred to as width OR height because it depends what angle you're looking at your build from ;p).

 A GPU that's listed as having 1.5 slots will only take up 1 rear expansion slot on the back of your case, just like a card that's listed as having 1 slot, but its size/width is a bit bigger than a single slot GPU and therefore you will need a bit of clearance directly below the card.
 In other words, a 1.5 slot graphics card could use up a bit of the PCIe slot directly under the one you plug your card into (if your motherboard has a 2nd smaller PCIe slot directly under the first PCIe x16 slot).

 When the manufacturer lists a card as having 1.5 slots, it's not an exact measurement, but a heads-up that you could have clearance issues if you want to install another PCIe card right next to your graphics card (it may or may not fit depending on the size of that additional card).
 An example of a current 1.5 slot GPU is the EVGA GeForce GT 1030 SC 2GB GDDR5 Low Profile Graphic Card, which will fit in 1 slot (1 PCIe slot and 1 case expansion bracket) but will hover over the adjacent slot:

 If a single slot GPU takes up one expansion slot in your case (and only uses up one PCIe slot on the motherboard), and a 1.5 slot GPU also takes up one expansion slot in your case (yet will use up some of the PCIe slot right under/next to it), then you should know what a dual slot GPU means.
-Yup, a dual slot graphics card will take up 2 expansion slots in your case, and hover over 2 PCIe slots if your particular motherboard has 2 PCIe slots directly next to each other (though of course still only plugging into one PCIe port).
+Yup, a dual slot graphics card will take up 2 expansion slots in your case, and hover over 2 PCIe slots if your particular motherboard has 2 PCIe slots directly next to each other (though of course the GPU still plugs into one PCIe port as always).

 Dual slot GPUs are perhaps the most common these days, as most cooling solutions on modern GPUs take up a bit of space (and being installed in 2 rear case slots instead of 1 is more secure and stable).
-A picture is worth a wall of text though, so if you're still confused as to what a dual slot graphics card means then enter my old dual-slot Gigabyte GTX 1050 Ti below: (which as you can see takes up 2 case slots and 2 motherboard slots)
+A picture is worth a slab of fugly text though, so if you're still confused as to what a dual slot graphics card means then enter an older dual-slot Gigabyte GTX 1050 Ti build I did which shows it taking up both 2 rear case expansion slots and 2 motherboard PCIe slots:

 But the most important thing to account for when checking if your graphics card will be compatible with your PC build is ensure you have enough slots for that GPU - and that means having both enough free expansion slots in the rear of your case (case specs should list this under "expansion slots", but for most builds you should have plenty unless you're using a very small case), as well as ensuring you have enough physical PCIe slots on your motherboard for both your graphics card and any other PCIe cards you'll be using.

-If you're doing SLI/CrossFire with multiple GPUs, you'll need to plan your slots more carefully.
+If you're building a SLI system with multiple GPUs, you'll need to plan your slots more carefully.
 For example, if you're using two 2.5/2.7 slot GPUs, you will need 2 empty PCIe slots in-between the two PCIe slots you'll be connecting your GPUs in (so a minimum total of 6 available PCIe slots).
 Anyway, hope this guide helped you learn something new; I know I certainly did whilst researching and writing it, as I didn't know 2.7 slot GPUs were a thing.